 We are making temporary changes to where Evelina London cares for children with heart conditions who need a stay in hospital.

-Right now, we provide surgery and inpatient care at two hospitals - Evelina London Children’s Hospital and Royal Brompton Hospital.
+Right now, we provide surgery and inpatient care at 2 hospitals - Evelina London Children’s Hospital and Royal Brompton Hospital.
 The teams have been working together for several years to provide heart care to our young patients.
 Together, across these sites, they provide the largest children's cardiac surgery and intervention service in the country.

 What’s changing?